Acidburn0zzz/pydio-sdk-java-v2/README.md

 **You can find more examples in 'examples' folder**

 ## Architecture of Pydio java SDK
-The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as showed in the SDK_uml image.
-Each layer provide service to the upper layer.
+The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as shown in the SDK_uml image.
+Each layer provide services to the upper layer.
 Beside theses layers, there are the DATA MODEL and some useful functions in UTILS.

 ###The data model
 The data model describes a bunch of units that are used inside theses layers.